WHALES: A Multi-Agent Scheduling Dataset for Enhanced Cooperation in Autonomous Driving: Introduction

 Fig. \ref{figure2} provides an overview of a single frame from the WHALES dataset.
 In Fig. \ref{figure2:subfig:a}, the bird's-eye view (BEV) of the scenario is shown.
-Fig. \ref{figure2:subfig:b} visualizes the point clouds from all agents, including one RSU, within the frame, while the Fig. \ref{figure2:subfig:c} shows the front camera views of all agents.
-The ego vehicle can detect surrounding objects by properly scheduling cooperation with nearby agents.
+Fig. \ref{figure2:subfig:b} visualizes the aggregated point cloud ranges from all agents with 3D bounding box annotations of objects, while the Fig. \ref{figure2:subfig:c} shows the front-camera views of these agents.
+The ego agent improves its detection of surrounding objects by scheduling cooperation with candidate agents.